macro32/pcat/README.md

 In order to achieve this, I need to collect all the physical data I have, like the actual photos, their EXIF metadata and enrich it with manual additions, like where it was taken, some context and details of content.
 If I can automate some of this data aggregation then it would perhaps save some time and be a useful programming exercise.
 If I can't, then so e it.
 (My notebook is having a problem with 'b'.
 Just one reason I have started looking at replacements.
 It could be worse though.
 It could be 'e'.)

+It looks like Shotwell does not have very comprehensive export facilities.
+You can export images but not a lot else.
+If it dos tags then it is ok, but it would be nice to have a it more control and keep all the data together.